lx-0/prompts/ai-assisted-coding/bolt.new.md

   - Start with a minimal viable product
   - Gradually add features and complexity
   - Test and validate at each stage

-4. **Collaboration and Feedback**:
-  - Engage stakeholders throughout the process
-  - Seek input on prompts and outcomes
-  - Incorporate feedback into iterations
+  - Ensure all information from the provided project description is included in the prompts

-5. **Optimization Techniques**:
+4. **Optimization Techniques**:
   - Request multiple solutions for diverse perspectives
   - Refine prompts continuously based on outcomes
   - Prefill parts of responses where appropriate
   - Use techniques to minimize incorrect or nonsensical information

-6. **Advanced Methods**:
+5. **Advanced Methods**:
   - Adapt strategies for specific use cases
   - Explore prompt chaining for specialized applications
   - Practice with interactive exercises